Compiling Models

 Qualcomm® AI Hub supports compiling and profiling a PyTorch model to QNN model library.
 In this example, we will use mobilenet_v2.pt and compile it to a QNN Model Library (.so file) for the ARM64 Android platform (aarch64_android).

-The model library is an operating system-specific deployment mechanism that is SOC-agnostic.
+The model library is an operating system-specific deployment mechanism that is SOC agnostic.
 Note that the Qualcomm® AI Engine Direct SDK does not guarantee model libraries will be ABI compatible with all versions of the SDK.
+This means a model compiled with one version of the SDK is not guaranteed to run on another version of the SDK.
 See Qualcomm® AI Engine Direct Options.

 import qai_hub as hub